elishacloud/Silent-Hill-2-Enhancements/README.md

-# Silent Hill 2 Enhancement ASI
+# Silent Hill 2 Enhancement
 ### Introduction
-This is a project that is designed to enhance Silent Hill 2.
-So far it mainly focuses on enhancing the audio (SFX, BGM and Dialog).
-But we hope to do more soon.
+A project designed to enhance Silent Hill 2 (SH2) for the PC.
+It also includes scripts to build or modify SH2 audio files (SFX, BGM and Dialog).

 ### Features
 Below is a list of features: